Professional Bookkeeping Services

 Customer CareUnlimited telephone and email support within the monthly fee!
 Includes 3 hour email response times.

-Bookkeeping is part of the process of accountancy.
+Bookkeeping service is part of the process of accountancy.
 It involves recording the financial transactions of a business.
 This could include purchases, sales, receipts, wages, and other payments.
 A company may employ the services of a bookkeeper to record the daily financial transactions of a company.
 Alternatively it may be the job of an accounts team or accountant.

 Historically, the process of bookkeeping involved books and ledgers to keep logs of financial transactions.
 As technology advanced, these processes moved to computers, with spreadsheets becoming the programme of choice.
 Many small businesses may still utilise spreadsheets for their bookkeeping processes, however there is newer technology available.
 In recent years online packages have become easily accessible, offering a much simpler solution for bookkeeping.